turkoid/Injector/README.md

 ## Features

   * Completely command line driven.
 No GUI
-  * Most command line options supported in config file
+  * Most command-line options supported in config file
   * Can inject multiple dlls with one call
   * Can be specified to start the process before injecting (Supports Microsoft Store apps too)
   * Delays can be adjusted to provide stable injections

-## Commandline Options
+## Command-line Options

-  All options are optional except otherwise specified.

   * `-p | --pid`